 Tokyo is packed with world-class sights: from ancient temples and serene gardens to lively shopping districts, theme parks, and interactive museums.
 To make planning easier, we've grouped the city's must-see attractions by neighborhood on the map below.

-Shinjuku is a must-visit district for most first-time visitors, and many travelers even choose to stay here since it's Tokyo's main hub for shopping and entertainment.
+Shinjuku is a must-visit district for most first-time visitors, as it's Tokyo's main hub for shopping and entertainment.

 - Shinjuku Gyoen Garden: A beautiful and expansive garden perfect for a relaxing stroll.
 Most beautiful during the cherry blossom season.